banben/sprite-nest/README.md

 ### Use with Config

-I would like to enable monitor of cluster status and set a maximum concurrent crawler number, furthermore with a real browser window.
+Later I hope to get translation results of text content in multiple translators and compare them.
+Furthermore enable **monitor** of cluster status and set a **maximum concurrent crawler number**,  with a **visible browser window**.

 ```js
 import SpriteNest from 'sprite-nest'